Why Real User Monitoring Matters

 What do I do with the data?

-Everyone wants your data – from Facebook to the numerous data mining companies lurking out there.
+Everyone wants your data, from Facebook to the numerous data mining companies lurking out there.
+That’s because data is precious.
+Data has the power to blow up businesses and influence decisions.

-On a less dramatic tone – but no less impressive – data has the power to transform how you work.
+Less dramatic, but no less impressive, data has the power to transform how you work.
+Let’s take problem scenario #1 from above:

 You work ten sprints on an apparently much-needed feature, resulting in only two customers ever using it.